 I extended my scheduled plan for the next few days, so I knew how much food I needed to buy tomorrow, and then chatted with one of the camp counselors, Caitlin.
 Caitlin, from South Africa, was taking time off from her masters program in poultry production to visit the US and do something outside her field, after having a rough time with her masters advisor.
 Coincidentally, Julie also had family that worked in the poultry industry.

 The weather forecast for today called for rain in the afternoon; one hiker earlier had even warned that there could be hail.
 As it turned out, while it did get cooler, there was no rain at all.
-I probably could have hiked further to the next campsite, but it was nice to be finished the day early.
+I probably could have hiked further to the next campsite, but it was nice to finish the day early.